JohN100x1/IsekaiMod/README.md

 As such almost no spell should need work on our part to add support for it, if you find one please let us know.

 ## Credits
-Thanks to kjk001 for contributing alot to this repository, improving the code to use TabletopTweaks-Core as well as adding the `Legacy Class Feature` content.
+Thanks to kjk001 for contributing alot to this repository, improving the code to use TabletopTweaks-Core as well as adding lots of content.
 Alot of the code was repurposed from the following repositories:
 - https://github.com/Vek17/TabletopTweaks-Base
 - https://github.com/ka-dyn/ExpandedContent